BlackSheep-78/speakify/project.md

       - Users can execute a playlist.
       - Users can create playlists.
       - A playlist is composed of:
-        - **Translation Blocks**:
+        - **Translation Blocks (TBs)**:
-          - A Translation Block (TB) contains a sentence in a language and its equivalent translations in zero or multiple other languages.
+          - A Translation Block contains a sentence in a language and its equivalent translations in zero or multiple other languages.
           - Each translation of the sentence will include an audio file in the same language.
       - Users can rearrange the schema of the Translation Blocks within each playlist.
         - **A Translation Block (TB)** is a structured unit designed to manage multilingual sentence playback with user-defined sequencing.
 Each TB contains a sentence in a specific language, an optional audio file, and zero or more translations, each with its own text and corresponding audio.
 The key feature of a TB is its customizable playback schema, which allows users to define the order in which each language version is played, the number of repetitions for each audio file, and the timing of subtitle displays.
 When a TB schema is assigned to a playlist—a collection of multiple TBs—the system cycles through the playlist, playing each TB according to the defined schema.
 This ensures a structured and controlled playback experience, making TBs ideal for language learning, multilingual audio guides, speech training, and interactive storytelling.
 By allowing full customization of playback behavior, TBs provide a powerful and flexible solution for managing multilingual content dynamically.